Blehou/Car-Detection-Tracking/README.md

 - The annotations are provided in the YOLO text format, which includes class labels and bounding box coordinates.
 - This dataset is useful for object detection tasks such as vehicle recognition and traffic analysis.

+--

+## Steps

-# 1. Visualiser les images de train originales avec bounding boxes
-python main.py --load
+1. View the original train images with bounding boxes python main.py --load

-# 2. Générer les images augmentées dans train_augmented/
-python main.py --augment --n_aug 3
+2. Generate the augmented images in train_augmented/ python main.py --augment --n_aug 3

-# 3. Entraîner YOLOv8 sur les données augmentées (déjà définies dans dataset.yaml)
-python main.py --train
+3. Train YOLOv8 on the augmented data (already defined in dataset.yaml) python main.py --train

-# 4. Faire des prédictions sur les images de validation
-python main.py --predict
+4. Make predictions on the validation images python main.py --predict

-# 5. Visualiser les images prédictes dans src/Outcomes/predictions
-python main.py --view
+5. View the predicted images in src/Outcomes/predictions python main.py --view